Lots of churning and change in the grade 8 and grade 9 years — said a homeschool conference speaker.

 Don’t encourage perfectionism.

-As a first born woman married to a first born man, this is tough advice for me.
-Since I’ve also learned that perfectionism is the bane of happiness, I know that letting go is requirement, for them and for me.
+As a first born woman married to a first born man, this is tough advice for us.
+But it has helped me to learn that perfectionism is the bane of happiness.
+I have learned that letting go of perfect is a requirement, and accepting good enough, both for my kids and for me.

 I’m learning this for myself still.
-When I make a mistake, I prefer getting out the boxing gloves.
+When I make a mistake, I prefer getting out the boxing gloves to beat myself up.
 On the other hand, what would I say to a friend?
 Not to get out the boxing gloves.
 Learn from your mistake.
 Then move on in the expectation that you’ll learn what you need when you need to learn it.

 Share opinions in respectful ways.

 It’s taken me years to learn that in teaching them to share their opinions in respectful ways, I also had to learn to speak mine respectfully.
 Yelling, “be kind to your sister already,” doesn’t work.
-(Well, sometimes it seems to at first glance.)
+(Well, sometimes it seems to at first glance, but long term, it does not.)

-The one thing that I didn’t realize I was doing in helping my kiddos was having more kiddos.
-Yes, it makes for a busy household.
+The one thing I didn’t realize I was doing to help my kids was to bear more children.
+Yes, this makes for a busy household.
 And no doubt it’s more expensive.
 Certainly it’s more work.
-But there are so many opportunities to learn empathy, kindness, gentleness, sharing opinions in respectful ways when there are many people to practice these skills.
+But there are so many opportunities to learn empathy, kindness, gentleness, and respectfully sharing opinions when there are more people to practice these skills with.

 Gradually pass over the reigns to your children.